 Recently I got my hands on the V-Moda LP2s and reviewed them, and was fortuitous enough to swap up to the M100s shortly after for a good comparison.
-As V-Moda’s flagship headphone I was excited to see what the fuss is about with the M100s, and they did not disappoint.
+As V-Moda’s flagship headphone I was excited to see what the fuss is about with the M100s.

 Two big comparisons I’ll make throughout this review are to the LP2s and to the Denon AH-D5000s that I’ve lauded.
-The Denons run at a different price point, but for my own taste in sound they are in my humble opinion the finest sounding headphones I’ve listened to.
-As you’d expect they end up being the standard to which I judge other cans I slide on in terms of sound.
+The Denons ran at a different price point, but have ended up being the standard to which I judge other cans I slide on in terms of sound.

-Sources used: Harmon Kardon 3490 Receiver, Thinkpad laptop, Note 5 smartphone, Behringer UB804 Mixer
+Sources used: Harmon Kardon 3490 Receiver, Thinkpad laptop, Note 5 smartphone, Sound BlasterX G6

 Feature-Rich Accessories and Solid Build Quality